streamingfast/substreams-sink-sql/README.md

 ```

 > [!IMPORTANT]
+> **Only TCP protocol is supported**.
+The sink connects using ClickHouse's native TCP protocol (default port 9000, or 9440 for secure connections).
+HTTP protocol ports (8123, 8443) are not supported and will be rejected with an error.

+> [!IMPORTANT]
 > You are using Clickhouse Cloud?
 Add `?secure=true` option to your DSN otherwise you will receive weird error like `setup: exec schema: exec schema: read: EOF`.
 Here a DSN example for Clickhouse Cloud `clickhouse://default:<password>@<instance-id>.clickhouse.cloud:9440/default?secure=true`.
 >
 > Make sure also that you are using the _Native protocol SSL/TLS_ port which is usually set at 9440.